Michael Piggin terror retrial: Jury fails to reach verdict

 The 18-year-old had previously pleaded guilty to possessing explosives.

-The prosecution confirmed there would be no retrial after the jury failed to reach a verdict after 11 days.'For entertainment'
+The prosecution confirmed there would be no retrial after the jury failed to reach a verdict after 11 days.

 During the trial at the Old Bailey prosecuting lawyer Max Hill QC said Piggin had plotted a "Columbine-style massacre" in the Leicestershire town.